 - Implausible Fencing Powers: Xiaolongnu wielding four swords at once, and then an entire roomful of swords.

-- Improbable Weapon User: Zhu Zhiliu uses a pen, Li Mochou uses a fly whisk.
+- Improbable Weapon User: Zhu Zhiliu uses a brush, Li Mochou uses a fly whisk.

 - In the Blood: Huang Rong's reason for not teaching Yang Guo martial arts.

 - Intergenerational Friendship: Yang Guo and Huang Yaoshi, Guo Xiang and pretty much everyone in the jianghu.